GoogleCloudPlatform/functions-framework-python/examples/skaffold/README.md

-# Multiple Cloud Functions, Same Host
+# Developing multiple functions on the same host using Minikube and Skaffold

 ## Introduction

-This example shows you how to deploy multiple Cloud Functions to a single host.
+This example shows you how to develop multiple Cloud Functions to a single host using Minikube and Skaffold.

 The example will focus on:
 * taking two separate Cloud Functions (defined in the same file)